On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Computational Results

 \subsection{Validation with Complicated Models}

-In this section we present results obtained using our new optimization framework with sample-based parameterization applied to models with a significantly increased level of complexity.
-The new algorithm has already confirmed its ability to reconstruct accurately cancer affected regions of various size and at multiple locations.
+In this section, we present results obtained using our new optimization framework with sample-based parameterization applied to models with a significantly increased level of complexity.
+The new algorithm has already confirmed its ability to reconstruct accurately defective regions of various size and at multiple locations.
 Therefore, the added complications we are focusing on here are of small sizes and non-circular shapes for those regions.

-Our model \#2 is created to mimic using the EIT techniques in medical practice for recognizing cancer at early stages.
+Our model \#2 is created to check the ability of the EIT techniques coupled with our new approach to find the inclusions (defects) of very small sizes.
+It mimics, for example, the application of EIT in medical practice for recognizing cancer at early stages.
+The systematic analysis on the distinguishability of two different conductivity distributions with a specified precision is provided in \cite{Isaacson1986}.
 The electrical conductivity $\sigma_{true}(x)$ is shown in Figure~\ref{fig:model_3}(a).
-This model contains four circular-shaped cancer-affected regions all of the same size as the smallest region in model \#1.
-The known complication comes from the fact that the order of difference in measurements generated by this model and ``healthy tissue'' ($\sigma(x) = \sigma_h, \ \forall x \in \Omega$) is very close to the order of noise that appears naturally in the provided data.
+This model contains four circular-shaped defective regions all of the same size as the smallest region in model \#1.
+The known complication comes from the fact that the order of difference in measurements generated by this model and ``fully normal medium'' ($\sigma(x) = \sigma_n, \ \forall x \in \Omega$) is very close to the order of noise that appears naturally in the provided data.
 In addition to this, small regions have a lower chance of being detected if they are located closer to the center of the domain.

-Figures~\ref{fig:model_3}(b-f) compares the results obtained by the gradient-based SNOPT with PCA and our proposed non-derivative customized CD methods without noise and with 0.5\% noise added to the measurements.
-By analysing images in Figure~\ref{fig:model_3} we see that our approach is able to provide more assistance in concluding on possible abnormal changes in tissues and help to navigate the surgeons.
+Figure~\ref{fig:model_3}(b-f) compares the results obtained by the gradient-based SNOPT with PCA and our proposed derivative-free customized CD methods without noise and with 0.5\% noise added to the measurements.
+By analyzing images in Figure~\ref{fig:model_3}, we see that our approach is able to provide more assistance in concluding on possible defects in medium and help navigate for their search.
 When noise is negligible, Figure~\ref{fig:model_3}(b), all four small spots are distinguishable with accurately reconstructed shapes.
-Although adding noise, as seen in Figure~\ref{fig:model_3}(c), brings more complexity to image interpretation, it still keeps the possibility to help identify cancer-affected regions.
-In fact we cannot claim the same for images obtained by means of PCA and gradients, see Figures~\ref{fig:model_3}(e) and \ref{fig:model_3}(f).
+Although adding noise, as seen in Figure~\ref{fig:model_3}(c), brings more complexity to image interpretation, it still keeps the possibility to help identify defective regions.
+In fact we cannot claim the same for images obtained by means of PCA and gradients, see Figure~\ref{fig:model_3}(e,f).
 Figure~\ref{fig:model_3}(d) also proves computational efficiency of our framework in comparison with the gradient-based method.